 A call to action is a statement that tells the reader what they need to do, such as “subscribe now” or “sign up for my email list.”

 If someone is on your website and interested in joining your email list, you want to make it easy for them to do so.
 If it takes too many clicks or if the form is difficult to fill out, they will most likely leave without

 Popular Email Optin Generators For WordPress:

 The plugins listed above make it easy to create opt-in forms for WordPress.
 The more opt-in forms you have on your website, the greater chance you will convert readers into subscribers.
-To increase new subscribers, place signup forms on your home page, sidebar, blog posts, and landing pages.
-An option form is a powerful tool for an online store so make sure you make it is easy for new customers to see the form.
+Place signup forms on your home page, sidebar, blog posts, and landing pages to increase new subscribers.
+An option form is a powerful tool for an online store so make sure it is easy for new customers to see the form.

 Decide On An Email Schedule